Naxus28/mongodb-tutorial/README.md

 __simple index on collection for fast document lookups__

-Without an index, a query will look up all documents in a collection until it finds the one(s) tha match.
+Without an index, a query will look up all documents in a collection until it finds the one(s) that matches.
 If we create an index on a collection the lookups will be much faster as mongo will examine only documents that match the query.

 ```bash
 # "someField" is the property we are indexing so queries performed on that